-The following pie chart shows the composition of the Company's holdings between Canadian and U.S. investments.
+The following pie chart shows the composition of the Company's holdings between Canadian core holdings and other Canadian holdings.

-FINANCIAL 15 SPLIT CORP.
+DIVIDEND 15 SPLIT CORP.
 Management's Responsibility for Financial Reporting

-The financial statements of Financial 15 Split Corp. (the "Company") have been prepared by Quadravest Capital Management Inc. (the "Manager" of the Company) and approved by the Board of Directors of the Company.
+The financial statements of Dividend 15 Split Corp. (the "Company") have been prepared by Quadravest Capital Management Inc. (the "Manager" of the Company) and approved by the Board of Directors of the Company.
 The Manager is responsible for the information and representations contained in these financial statements and the other sections of the annual report.